 - 1. Is at least 18 years of age. - 2.
 Furnishes satisfactory evidence of completion of one of the following: An educational and training program approved by the board pursuant to Section 4939; satisfactory completion of a tutorial program in the practice of an acupuncturist which is approved by the board. - 3.
-In the case of an applicant who has completed education and training outside the United States and Canada, documented educational training and clinical experience meet the
+In the case of an applicant who has completed education and training outside the United States and Canada, documented educational training and clinical experience meet the standards established pursuant to Sections 4939 and 4941. - 4.

-\ California Acupuncture Board requires Chemistry to include General Chemistry, Biochemistry, and Organic Chemistry

-- standards established pursuant to Sections 4939 and 4941. - 4.
 Passes a written examination administered by the board that tests the applicant's ability, competency, and knowledge in the practice of an acupuncturist.
-The written examination shall be developed by the Office of Professional Examination Services of the Department of Consumer Affairs. - 5.
-Is not subject to denial pursuant to Division 1.5 (commencing with Section 475). - 6.
+The written examination shall be developed by the Office of Professional Examination Services of the Department of Consumer Affairs.

+^{} California Acupuncture Board requires Chemistry to include General Chemistry, Biochemistry, and Organic Chemistry

+- 5. Is not subject to denial pursuant to Division 1.5 (commencing with Section 475). - 6.
 Completes a clinical internship training program approved by the board.
 The Clinical Internship training program shall not exceed nine months in duration and shall be located in a clinic in this state, which is approved by the board pursuant to Section 4939.
 The length of the clinical internship shall depend upon the grades received in the examination and the clinical training already satisfactorily completed by the individual prior to taking the examination.
 On and after January 1, 1987, individuals with 800 or more hours of documented clinical training shall be deemed to have met this requirement.
 The purpose of the clinical internship training program shall be to ensure a minimum level of clinical competence. - 7.
 Each applicant who qualifies for a license shall pay, as a condition precedent to its issuance and in addition to other fees required, the initial licensure fee.

 To be considered a full-time student, a student must enroll for a minimum of 12 credits per semester.
 (Note: an international student may be approved in the MSTCM program to take 9 credits as a full-time graduate student).
-A student may not take more than 22 credits (includes clinical courses) in any semester without the prior permission of the program Dean.
+A student may not take more than 22 credits (includes clinical courses) inany semester without the prior permission of the program Dean.
 Students who enroll in fewer than 12 credits per semester are considered part-time students.
-All students must complete the program within 6 academic years.
+All students must complete the program within 6 years (18 semesters).